-I re-learned an important lesson this past week – a lesson completely unrelated to this recipe for Roasted Broccoli Barley bowls, but nonetheless an important one.
+I re-learned an important lesson this past week – a lesson completely unrelated to this recipe, but nonetheless an important one.

 Here it is: Do not cut jalapeños and then hours later attempt to put your contacts in.